fred-ai-security/ai-security-assurance-labs/static-analysis/clamav/clamav-scan-guide.md

 Indicate that no known malware signatures were detected and the artifacts may proceed to the next stage of intake.

 ### Detection Events
+Any detection event halts the intake pipeline until remediation is completed.

 If ClamAV flags any artifact as infected:

 - The file should be quarantined